How To Successfully Market to Today’s Younger Generation

 Today’s young shoppers are generally inspired by their peers or people with similar attitudes who post genuine testimonials on websites or social media.
 They trust this real and relevant social proof over a company’s advertisements so much that 84 percent of Millennials say user-generated content influences their purchases (PDF), and 73 percent say they always read peer reviews before buying something.

-Make it Easy to Buy Online
+Make it Easy for Young People to Buy Online

 Millennials spend more money online than any other age group even though they make less money than previous generations.
 This means that even the best marketing strategies won’t help your sales unless you make it easy for people to buy your products online.
 Here’s how to make it easy: